 The Czech legislation does not explicitly allow the public to become a participant in the procedure for permitting the release of GMOs into the environment.
-Act No. 78/2004 Coll., on the handling of genetically modified organisms and genetic products, provides exclusively for consultative public participation, unlike the older regulation (Act No. 153/2000 Coll.), which allowed the full participation of environmental associations in decision-making.
-The scope of participants in the proceedings pursuant to Act No. 78/2004 Coll. it is not regulated, so the general regulation in the Administrative Procedure Code applies, according to which other persons whose rights are concerned can become participants in addition to the applicant.
+Act No. 78/ \neq 2004 Coll., \underline{o} 0 the handling of genetically modified organisms and genetic products, provides exclusively for consultative public participation, unlike the older regulation (Act No. 153/2000 Coll.), which allowed the full participation of environmental associations in decision-making.
+The scope of participants in the proceedings pursuant to Act No. 78/ \neq 2004 Coll. it is not regulated, so the general regulation in the Administrative Procedure Code applies, according to which other persons whose rights are concerned can become participants in addition to the applicant.-However, it is not clear whether they may be representatives of the public concerned.

-Consultative participation in decision-making pursuant to Act No. 78/2004 Coll. consists of participating in a public hearing and making a statement.
-Following the submission of an application for release of GMOs into the environment or proceedings for registration in the List for the placing on the market of GMOs, the Ministry of the Environment will publish information on the official notice board, on the internet and in at least one other appropriate manner in the municipality and region in whose territory the release takes place, or where such action is, given all circumstances, expected.
+Consultative participation in decision-making pursuant to Act No. 78/\(\frac{1}{2}\) 2004 Coll. consists of participating in a public hearing and making a statement.
+Following the submission of an application for release of GMOs into the environment or proceedings for registration in the List for the placing on the market of GMOsfor a permit for contained use and for placing on the market, the Ministry of the Environment will publish information on the official notice board, on the internet and in at least one other appropriate manner in the municipality and region in whose territory the contained use or release takes place, or where such action is, given all circumstances, expected.
 The public (any person) may send their written statement to the Ministry within 30 days from the date of publication of the application.
 If the Ministry thus receives a dissenting statement with the release of the GMO into the environment, it will call a public hearing of the submitted application before deciding on the application.
 It will publish a notice of the public hearing at least five days in advance in the same manner as above.
 The decision on the submitted application always includes a summary settlement of statements.